shiftinv/xssproxy/README.md

 # xssproxy
-Pseudo HTTP proxy for sending requests through a hooked web browser, starting from an XSS vulnerability.
+Pseudo HTTP proxy for sending requests through a hooked web browser, using a cross-site-scripting/XSS vulnerability

 ---